 The Uncertain World of Search Engine Optimization

 That is the environment in which online marketers deal, daily.
 Every so often, without warning, SEOs wake up to discover that Google changed its algorithms.
 Phones start ringing; angry customers demand to know why their websites no longer “show up in Google.”
-And simultaneously, industry forums alight with the single question on everybody’s fingertips: “did anybody else drop dramatically in the SERPs?”
+Simultaneously, industry forums alight with the only question on everybody’s fingertips: “Did anybody else drop dramatically in the SERPs?”

 Panda and Penguin: The Algorithm Updates That Changed The Web Forever

 “Keywords” used to be the end-all, be-all of online marketing.
-But in time, algorithms grew up, and non-keyword-laden content started doing a bit better in the SERPs.
+But in time, algorithms grew up, and non-keyword-laden content performed better in the SERPs.